Crown Jewel (2025): Preliminary matches

 The event began with the Australian Street Fight between Roman Reigns and Australian-native Bronson Reed (accompanied by Paul Heyman).
 Reigns dominated Reed early on, using various weapons including rugby balls, a cricket bat and cricket balls and demanding the crowd to "acknowledge him" before introducing a table.
 Reed gained control by attacking Reigns with steel steps and a chair, landing several near-falls before missing multiple high-risk moves.
 Bron Breakker interfered, spearing Reigns and, alongside Reed, delivering a Shield-style powerbomb through the announce table.
 The Usos (Jimmy Uso and Jey Uso) then appeared to aid Reigns, attacking Breakker and Reed, but were eventually overpowered.
 A miscommunication led to Jey accidentally spearing Reigns through a table, allowing Reed to hit a Tsunami for the victory.
 After the match, Reigns reprimanded The Usos for interfering, stating he wanted to prove he could win without help, and told them he did not want to see them until Christmas.
 The segment ended with Jimmy and Jey arguing in the ring.

+Women's World Champion Stephanie Vaquer defeated WWE Women's Champion Tiffany Stratton to win the 2025 WWE Women's Crown Jewel Championship.

 Next was the 2025 Women's Crown Jewel Championship match between Raw's Women's World Champion Stephanie Vaquer and SmackDown's WWE Women's Champion Tiffany Stratton.
 They exchanged offense early on, with Vaquer largely controlling the pace and using aggressive tactics.
 Stratton gained momentum with a handspring elbow and an Alabama slam, while Vaquer responded with a dragon screw and a corner meteora.
 After a series of near-falls, Stratton missed a Prettiest Moonsault Ever, allowing Vaquer to capitalize with a spiral tap to secure the pinfall victory and become the second winner of the Women's Crown Jewel Championship.
 Triple H presented the Women's Crown Jewel ring and championship belt to Vaquer.